 The firm begins the portfolio creation process by working with each client to establish a target asset allocation.
 This serves as a starting point for each portfolio, but the firm will continue to analyze investment options and reevaluate if changes to the allocation could potentially be beneficial to you.

-Bedell Frazier Investment Counselling, LLC has around 430 clients; most of them are individuals without a high net worth, though it also works with high-net-worth individuals, pension and profit-sharing plans, charitable organizations and businesses.
+Next on our list is Bedell Frazier Investment Counselling.
+Most of the firm's clients are individuals without a high net worth, though it also works with high-net-worth individuals, pension and profit-sharing plans, charitable organizations and businesses.
 The firm has a minimum opening account size of $500,000, though it reserves the right to lower this minimum at its discretion.

 Bedell Frazier offers a wide range of services including investment management, financial planning and individual and retirement plan consulting.
 Financial planning services include estate planning, retirement planning, tax planning, wealth transfer planning, trust planning and more.

 Bedell Frazier is a fee-only firm, as no members of its advisory team are licensed to sell financial products to clients in exchange for commissions.